bluebrother/ir-remote/README.rst

   therefore not discussed.
 It has a separate line that also seems to control the type of the remote.
 The emulated *H300 non-LCD remote* has this line open so there is no need to handle it.
+  The *Hold Button* line is also used to determine the type of the remote.
+For the *H300 non-LCD remote* this line is floating.
+The *H100 LCD remote* needs a voltage divider of 2k9 to 2k1 to provide the correct value (1.392V).

 - *Play Button*.
 The Play button has a dedicated line that will get pulled down to GND via a 560R resistor when the button is pressed.

 - *All other buttons*.
 All other buttons are connected via a resistor network and pull an ADC line down to ``GND`` via different resistor values.
 The ADC line is pulled to ``Vcc`` internally in the player, making a voltage divider